joshuanianji/devcontainer-features/src/edgedb-cli/NOTES.md

 └────────────┴────────────────────────────────────────┘
 ```

-**These paths may change based on the OS!**.
-This feature is tested on Ubuntu and Debian and the paths match up, but may not work for others.
+**These paths may change based on the OS!** This feature is tested on Ubuntu and Debian and the paths match up, but may not work for others.

 ## OS and Architecture Support